SuperM7-com/arkos-docs/docs/advanced-guide/customizing-prisma-models-routers.md

 ```

 :::danger Important naming conventions
-The router configuration **must** be exported as `modelNameRouterConfig` (camelCase) and your custom router **must** be exported as the default export.
+The router configuration **must** be exported as `config` (lowercase) and your custom router **must** be exported as the default export.
 If these naming conventions aren't followed, Arkos won't recognize your customizations.
 :::

 ### Disabling Endpoints